rdev2021/base64/README.md

 ## Introduction
 This application is part of my journey to learn NextJS.
 Raise a ticket in case if you noticied any issues.
 I am open to suggestions.

+## Live Application

+The application is currently deployed on [Cloudflare Pages](https://pages.cloudflare.com/) for streamlined simplicity, leveraging the platform's built-in deployment pipeline.
+Any changes made to the main branch are automatically built and deployed directly to Cloudflare Pages.

+You can access the live app here: https://base64-2zo.pages.dev/

 ## Overview

 This application allows users to easily encode and decode text using Base64 encoding.
 It provides a user-friendly interface where users can enter text.